zeek/zeek-osquery/README.rst

     This extension is in still early prototype state.
 We're actively working on it and appreciate any feedback.

-    We have so far tested it on CentOS7 and Fedora 22 Linux systems.
+    We have so far tested it on CentOS7, Ubuntu 14 and Fedora 22 Linux systems.
     We plan to port it to FreeBSD soon.